The Importance of Mixed-Age Play

 Children playing only with others of their own age is a relatively new concept.
 This idea of separating children by age has been made increasingly stark through our current (yet completely outdated) education system.

-Our society has swung so far to the extreme that it is rare to be able to find activities that are open for children of mixed ages, and often you don’t see children of various ages groups playing together unless they are family.
+Our society has swung so far to the extreme that it is rare to be able to find activities that are open for children of mixed ages.
+Also, it is rare to find children of various ages groups playing together unless they are family.

 This is an unfortunate trend.
 Mixed-age play (and mixed-age schooling) has been shown, through various studies, to have a variety of significant benefits to children of all ages.
+Some benefits are: